SchoolOfCode/w6d3_make-your-own-codewars_workshop-jenny-and-wahida/README.md

 Note: You need more than 300 honor points on your Codewars account to be able to upload your own kata!

-## Plan

-function (word1, word2) {
-assign vowels a score of X
-assign consonants a score of Y add up scores for each word, return the word that wins if it's a draw, return "tie"

-}